Dizztortion/ccdoc/guide/Member/userRoles.md

 # $userRoles
-returns the current user roles or from the id
+returns the current user's roles or from the id

 #### Usage:
 `$userRoles` or `$userRoles[userID;ids/mentions/names (optional);separator (optional)]`